Jafrul Islam Chowdhury

-Jafrul Islam Chowdhury (14 October 1950 – 8 November 2022) was a Bangladeshi politician of Bangladesh Nationalist Party and a four-term Jatiya Sangsad member representing the Chittagong-15 constituency.
-He served as the state minister for forest and environment ministry in the Third Khaleda Cabinet during 2001–2006.
+Jafrul Islam Chowdhury (14 October 1950 – 8 November 2022) was a Bangladeshi politician of the Bangladesh Nationalist Party and a four-term Jatiya Sangsad member representing the Chittagong-15 constituency.
+He served as the state minister for the forest and environment ministry in the Third Khaleda Cabinet during 2001–2006.

 Early life

 Chowdhury was born on 14 October 1950.
-He completed his undergraduate in commerce.
+He completed his undergraduate degree in commerce.

 Career

 Chowdhury served as a state minister for environment and forest in the Third Khaleda Cabinet.
-He was nominated from Bangladesh Nationalist Party in Chittagong-15 for the 2008 Bangladeshi general election.
-In June 2009, he made the Joint Convenor of Bangladesh Nationalist Party unit of Chittagong South.
-In 2010, he served as the Chittagong south district President of Bangladesh Nationalist Party.
-He was the only member of parliament from Bangladesh Nationalist Party in the Bangladesh-Japan Parliamentary Friendship Group.
+He was nominated by the Bangladesh Nationalist Party in Chittagong-15 for the 2008 Bangladeshi general election.
+In June 2009, he was made the joint convenor of the Bangladesh Nationalist Party unit of Chittagong South.
+In 2010, he served as the Chittagong south district president of the Bangladesh Nationalist Party.
+He was the only member of parliament from the Bangladesh Nationalist Party in the Bangladesh-Japan Parliamentary Friendship Group.
 His cousin, Aminur Rahman Chowdhury, was charged with being involved in the murder of 11 members of a Hindu family in the Banshkhali carnage case.